 • Tuscany

-If you are interested in learning more, check out this great post by Michael DiBari, a wine educator who covers all the basics.
+If you want to learn more, check out this great post by Michael DiBari, a wine educator who covers all the basics.

 Wine tasting tips

-When you go to a wine tasting event, you’ll meet a ton of new people.
+You’ll meet many new people when you go to a wine-tasting event.
 You can’t show off if you’re sitting down drinking wine alone.
 You need to be able to engage and converse with others.

 You may be nervous at first, but practice makes perfect.
 Here are a few tips on how to get the most out of your wine-tasting experience.